allarde2/Macroeconomic-Factors-Stock-Maket-Performance-CMSE-202-final-project-/README.md

   <h4>FOLDER 6: Conclusions</h4>
   <p>
     Contains <code>Conclusions.ipynb</code>.
 This notebook includes only markdown content.
 We summarized and compared all three models (Multiple Linear Regression, LASSO, Time-Series) across the S&P 500, Dow Jones, and NASDAQ indices.
 Tables are formatted for clarity and allow for direct comparison of R-squared, RMSE, and variable importance.
-No code to run — just interpretation and final insights.
+No code to run — just interpretation and final insights to answer the research question.
   </p>

   <h4>FOLDER 7: Project Planning</h4>